Time Machine Redux

 (This story was written for a humor anthology set in the Apocalyptic Universe invented by Yard Dog Press and Selina Rosen.
-Unfortunately after 5 revisions over a year I still could not cut it down to the 5K maximum word count.
-Started out at 9K.
-6700 was as good as it got.
-Never submitted it.
-So instead I give it to you.
+Unfortunately, after five revisions over a year, I still could not cut it down to the 5K maximum word count.
+The story started at 9K words.
+6,700 was as good as it got.
+I never submitted it.
+So instead, I give it to you.
 It is in the form of a pastiche.
 Enjoy!)

-I wasn’t overtly perturbed when we found out our host was not yet home.
+I wasn’t overly troubled when we found out our host was not yet home.
 The Psychologist, the Editor, the Doctor, the Journalist, and the Silent Man (though why in creation he was invited I will never know), and I were more than happy to start supper without him.

 At the raised eyebrows of Editor and Journalist, the Psychologist stepped in to try and explain ‘the ingenious paradox and trick’ we’d witnessed the week before.

 In the midst of the discussion, with plenty of interruptions from the Doctor, I happened to notice the door from the corridor open.
 “You’re here at last!”